TrudAX/denistrunin-blog/src/draft/integ-outboundsftp/index.md

 excerpt: "The blog post describes the solution for exporting data from D365FO."
 ---

-External integration is a framework that can be used to implement inbound and outbound integrations from D365FO.
+**External integration** is a framework that can be used to implement inbound and outbound integrations from D365FO.
 It supports several chanels: Azure file share, SFTP, Azure service bus and several integration types
 Inbound async, Inbound sync, Outbound data, Outbound event basis.
 The framework designed to provide logging, error handling, troubleshooting for various integration types.

 In this blog post I will describe how to export data from D365FO to SFTP server

 ## SFTP server setup

-Several years ago Microsoft didn't provide any support for SFTP hosting, claiming that is obsollete in the cloud word, but it seems this options still quite popular with clients and finally SFTP support was added to Azure storage servive
+Several years ago Microsoft didn't provide any support for SFTP hosting, claiming that is obsollete in the cloud world, but it seemsSFTP still quite popular among clients and finally it support was added to Azure storage servive

-The option to access Azure storage via SFTP enpoint described in the following topic(https://learn.microsoft.com/en-us/azure/storage/blobs/secure-file-transfer-protocol-support), in brief you need to create a storage account and enable access to it.
+The option to access Azure storage via SFTP enpoint described in the following topic(https://learn.microsoft.com/en-us/azure/storage/blobs/secure-file-transfer-protocol-support), in brief you need to create a storage account and enable SFTP access to it.

 ![SFTP Setup Azure](SFTPSetup.png)